 We welcome both comments and complaints about our services.
-We define a complaint as "any expression of dissatisfaction with the services provided by, or on behalf of, Social Work Services".
+We define a complaint as "An expression of dissatisfaction by one or more members of the public about the Social Work Service's action or lack of action, or about the standard of service provided by or on behalf of the Social Work Service".

 We view complaints positively; feedback from you helps us to improve our services.
 Complaining will not result in social work staff discriminating against you.
 Records of any complaint you make will be kept separately from your other records.

-If you complain, the people providing you with the service will try to sort out any problems as quickly as possible by talking things through with you.
-We call this 'informal resolution'; if you are not happy with this approach, or it fails to sort things out, then you can ask for a formal response to your complaint.
+If you complain, the people providing you with the service will try to sort out any problems as quickly as possible.
+They may either speak to you or write to you once they have looked into things.
+We call this 'frontline resolution'.
+If you are not happy with this approach, or it fails to sort things out, then you can ask for a formal investigation of your complaint.
+This takes 20 working days and always results in a written response to you.

 You can complain in a number of ways: